 Cancer survival has improved over the years due to newer and better forms of treatment with chemotherapy and radiation.
 When treating cancer, some of the treatments may cause lasting damage to your heart.
 This is especially true if you are at risk for heart disease.

 The goal of Cleveland Clinic’s Cardio-Oncology Center is to help you complete your cancer treatment without developing such damage.
 We use state-of-the-art technology to identify and immediately treat the toxicity.
 Our care does not change or interrupt your cancer therapy.

-Our team includes specialists from the Sydell and Arnold Miller Family Heart & Vascular Institute (including cardiac imaging, heart failure, electrophysiology and cardiac surgery) and the Taussig Cancer Institute.
+Our team includes specialists from the Miller Family Heart, Vascular & Thoracic Institute (including cardiac imaging, heart failure, electrophysiology and cardiac surgery) and the Taussig Cancer Institute.
 The team works together to provide expertise in diagnostic testing, medical management, and interventional and surgical procedures for patients.

 This multidisciplinary team of doctors, nurses and healthcare professionals is dedicated to caring for patients in every stage of cancer treatment who are at risk for, develop or have established cardiovascular disease.

 - Reed GW, Masri A, Griffin BP, Kapadia SR, Ellis SG, Desai MY.
 Long-Term Mortality in Patients With Radiation-Associated Coronary Artery Disease Treated With Percutaneous Coronary Intervention.
 Circ Cardiovasc Interv.
 2016 Jun;9(6). pii: e003483. doi: 10.1161/CIRCINTERVENTIONS.115.003483.